The deadline to nominate a distinguished researcher for the upcoming year is November 15, 2018.

 The nominee must have a sustained record of peer-reviewed publications, creative/artistic work or leadership in undergraduate research.
 If the faculty member is a new investigator, research achievements of significant impact will be considered.
 The nominee cannot be a member of the Distinguished Research Award Selection Committee or the Research Council in the year they are nominated.

-Read the policy that governs the award to ensure the faculty member you nominate is eligible.
-Then complete and submit the nomination form and accompanying letters of support to the Research Office by October 9.
+If you would like to nominate someone, read the policy that governs the award to ensure the faculty member you nominate is eligible.
+Complete the nomination form and submit it to the Office of Research Services by the deadline.
+Ask the referees to submit their letters of support to the Office of Research Services.

 The Associate Vice President, Research and Teaching reviews the nomination package to ensure the nominee meets all criteria.